Lexus IS: 2013–2016

-2016–2020
+2017 facelift

-The revamped third generation model includes updated headlamps, taillamps, front fascia and hood.
+The revamped third generation model includes updated headlamps, taillamps, front fascia and bonnet.
 It debuted at the April 2016 Beijing Auto Show with interior technology improvements including 10.3 inch infotainment screen, updated steering wheel, and contrast stitching along the dash.

 The Lexus IS receives subtle updates in 2017, for the 2018 model year.
 Most notably, its V-6 engines get a 5-hp power increase, and the rear-drive, inline-four-powered IS200t is now called the IS300.
 Joining the options list is adaptive front lighting, which turns the headlights with the steering wheel to improve visibility.
 The F Sport performance trim now includes a standard limited-slip rear differential, but only in the top-tier rear-drive IS350.